elibarrow/BAE305-LAB6/README.md

 }
 ```

 After assuring the code that we inserted from online worked, we then edited that code to be able to insert commands into the serial port to move both motors at 3 different speeds; slow, medium and fast.
-The code shown for this step will be shown a few lines below to reduce the amount of space taken up in our lab, it has this step as well as the following steps included, is based on the code above but has been edited to perfrom a new task.
+NOTE:  The code shown for this step will be shown a few lines below to reduce the amount of space taken up in our report, it has this step as well as the following steps included, and it is based on the code above but has been edited to perfrom a new task.

 We then verified that it would perform as expected by moving the robot forwards, backwards, left and right at those 3 different levels of speed.

 The next and final step was to insert the code from part 1 to make the motors stop when the distance measured is less than 10cm.
 The code shown for this step and the step above is shown below.
+The link to the original code can be found in the code snippet in the above images.

 ```c++